eraybasar/pesdk-docs/_guides/ios/v10/customization/menu_items.md

 ---

-`PhotoEditViewController` has a constructor which takes an array of `PhotoEditMenuItem`s.
+`PhotoEditViewControllerOptions` has a property which takes an array of `PhotoEditMenuItem`s.

 `PhotoEditMenuItem` is an enum with two possible cases.
 1. `case tool(ToolMenuItem)` represents a tool that can be pushed onto the stack.
 It has a `ToolMenuItem` as an associated value, which has a title, an icon and the class of the tool that should be instantiated.